Menu

 Third Parties that Provide Content, Advertising or Functionality

-We may enable you to share certain materials on the websites and services we offer with others through social networking services such as Facebook, Twitter, Google +, and LinkedIn.
+We may also allow you to share content from our websites and services through social media platforms like Facebook, Twitter, Google+, and LinkedIn.

-Third parties that provide content, advertising or functionality on our websites and services may collect or receive certain information about your use of these websites and services, including through the use of cookies, beacons, and similar technologies, and this information may be collected over time and combined with other information collected across different websites and online services.
-Some of these third parties participate in industry-developed programs designed to provide consumers with choices about whether to receive targeted advertising.
+Some third parties that provide content, ads, or features on our websites may collect data about your usage through cookies, beacons, and similar technologies.
+This information may be gathered over time and combined with data from other websites and online services.
+Some of these third parties participate in industry programs that give consumers options for managing targeted advertising.

 Cookies, Beacons and Similar Technologies